Christopher Lambert: Career

-2011–present

 In 2011, Lambert starred as the villainous head monk Methodius in the Ghost Rider sequel Ghost Rider: Spirit of Vengeance, starring Nicolas Cage, in 2011.
 He underwent sword training for three months and shaved his head.
 The film made $132.6 million worldwide.

-In 2012, he played a role in the Bulgarian film The Foreigner, and the Italian film L'una e l'altra.
-In France, he also played a lead role in the film called Ma bonne étoile opposite Claude Brasseur, and Fleur Lise Heuet, and one episode of the TV show Very Bad Blagues.

 Shortly afterwards, he got the role of Marcel Janvier (alias "The Chameleon"), a recurring villain in award-winning hit police crime TV drama NCIS: Los Angeles.
 His character was in six episodes from 2012 to 2013 – the two highest-rated seasons of the show.

-In 2013, he was one of the cast members in the horror film Blood Shot.
-He also acted in the French TV series La source.

 In 2014, he played in the biographical crime drama film Electric Slide, about the Los Angeles-based bank robber Eddie Dodson.
 In 2015, he co-starred in Claude Lelouch's Un plus une, a French romantic comedy film.
 He also co-starred in the biographical film 10 Days in a Madhouse, about the experiences of undercover journalist Nellie Bly.
 In 2016 he co-starred in Hail, Caesar!, a comedy film written, produced, edited, and directed by Joel and Ethan Coen.
 It is a fictional story that follows the real-life "fixer" Eddie Mannix (Josh Brolin) working in the Hollywood film industry in the 1950s, trying to discover what happened to a cast member who vanished during the filming of a biblical epic.
 That year, he cameoed as a French Army Captain in La folle histoire de Max et Léon, a French World War II comedy film.
 He also had a recurring role in the Russian-Portuguese biographical television show Mata Hari.
+That year, he also played the lead villain in the martial arts film Kickboxer: Retaliation.